List of Genoa CFC seasons

 Genoa Cricket and Football Club is an Italian professional football club based in Genoa, Liguria, who play their matches in Stadio Luigi Ferraris.
 The club was formed in 1893, and the club's formal debut in an official league was in 1898.

-The club has won the Serie A 9 times, Serie B 6 times and the Coppa Italia 1 time.
+The club has won the Serie A nine times, Serie B six times and the Coppa Italia once.

-Genoa has played 74 seasons in the Serie A, 33 seasons in the Serie B, 2 seasons in the Serie C (or equivalent), 0 seasons in the Serie D (or equivalent) and 0 seasons in lower competitions.
+Genoa has played 75 seasons in the Serie A, 34 seasons in the Serie B, and two seasons in the Serie C (or equivalent).

 This list details the club's achievements in major competitions, and the top scorers for each season.
 Top scorers in bold were also the top scorers in the Italian league that season.
 Records of local or regional competitions are not included due to them being considered of less importance.